Milne-Centre/ThaiPASS2018/README.md

 ### The Data

-The data can be found on this github repository webpage under [insert filename here]...
-Blah
+The data in order to complete the tasks can be found on this github repository webpage by [clicking here](https://github.com/Milne-Centre/ThaiPASS2018/tree/master/StarterPack/DATA_FOR_TASKS "ThaiPASS Data")...